A Bit of Fry & Laurie

 A Bit of Fry & Laurie is a British sketch comedy television series written by and starring former Cambridge Footlights members Stephen Fry and Hugh Laurie, broadcast on both BBC1 and BBC2 between 1989 and 1995.
-It ran for four series and totalled 26 episodes, including a 36-minute pilot episode in 1987.
+It ran for four series with 26 episodes, including a 36-minute pilot episode in 1987.

-As in The Two Ronnies, elaborate wordplay and innuendo were staples of its material.
-It frequently broke the fourth wall; characters would revert into their real-life actors mid-sketch, or the camera would often pan off set into the studio.
-In addition, the show was punctuated with non sequitur vox pops in a similar style to those of Monty Python's Flying Circus, often making irrelevant statements, heavily based on wordplay.
-Laurie was also seen playing piano and a wide variety of other instruments and singing comical numbers.
+As in The Two Ronnies, elaborate wordplay and innuendo were staples.
+It frequently broke the fourth wall; characters would revert to their real-life actors mid-sketch, or the camera would often pan off set into the studio.
+The show was punctuated with non sequitur vox pops in a similar style to those of Monty Python's Flying Circus, often making irrelevant statements and wordplay.
+Laurie was also seen playing piano and other instruments and singing comical numbers.

 Broadcast details

-The 36-minute pilot was broadcast on BBC1 at 11:55 pm on Boxing Day 1987, although it was later edited down to 29 minutes for repeat transmissions (including broadcasts on the Paramount Comedy Channel).
+The 36-minute pilot was broadcast on BBC1 at 11:55 pm on Boxing Day 1987, although it was later edited to 29 minutes for repeat transmissions (including broadcasts on the Paramount Comedy Channel).
 The full version is intact on the Series 1 DVD.
 It was the first pilot Fry and Laurie had produced for the BBC since 1983; their previous attempt, The Crystal Cube, had not met with the BBC's approval.